Chapter 1 : Oddities

-My father laughed and made his way to the counter where my mother had all the food laid out.
+Ron laughed and made his way to the counter where Hermione had all the food laid out.
 He grabbed the pancakes and a huge plate full of eggs and carried them over to the table.
-My mother grabbed the fruit and a new pitcher of cold water as well as orange juice as my father made his second trip to the counter to grab the bacon.
+Hermione grabbed the fruit and a new pitcher of cold water as well as orange juice as Ron made his second trip to the counter to grab the bacon.

-Breakfast at our house had always been something extravagant.
-My mother loved cooking and refused to do any of it with magic because she’d been raised to do it without.
+Breakfast at the Weasley house had always been something extravagant.
+Hermione loved cooking and refused to do any of it with magic because she’d been raised to do it without.
 She said if felt like cheating if she used magic.

-The back door opened and a few seconds later, my Aunt Ginny and Uncle Harry came in, their kids in tow.
-Now we could truly begin our breakfast.
+The back door opened and a few seconds later, Ginny and Harry came in, their kids in tow.
+Now they could truly begin their breakfast.

 “Sorry we’re late.”
 Ginny said, attempting to flip her hair out of her face but her mane of red hair kept falling into her eyes.
 “Albus over here insisted on keeping us up late last night to watch the meteor shower and we only just woke up.”
 She said and Al grinned from behind her.

 “So worth it.”
-He said, sitting down in the chair next to me and instantly grabbing food off every plate.
+He said, sitting down in the chair next to Rose and instantly grabbing food off every plate.

-As if this were the cue, the rest of my family sat down in their spots and began digging in, making it yet another typical morning in the Weasley household.
+As if this were the cue, the rest of the family sat down in their spots and began digging in, making it yet another typical morning in the Weasley household.

-“James, please, chew with your mouth shut.”
-Aunt Ginny said and James grimaced.
-Always the gentleman.
+“James, please, chew with your mouth shut,” Ginny said and James grimaced, always the gentleman.

 “Rose!”
 Lily shrieked from across the table, beaming.

 “Yes Lily?”
-I asked, smiling.
-Lily was two years younger than me and the little sister I’d always wanted.
+Rose asked, smiling.
+Lily was two years younger than her and had always been the sister Rose had so desperately wanted.